Back to guides

 Microsoft Alignment

-Use CAF govern and manage guidance to structure recurring ownership.
-Use Well Architected reviews for workload tradeoffs.
+Use Cloud Adoption Framework (CAF) govern and manage guidance to structure recurring ownership.
+Use Well-Architected reviews for workload tradeoffs.
 Use ADRs when a decision needs to survive the meeting.

-The board should not create theater.
-It should reduce rework, clarify owners, and keep architecture choices connected to business priorities.
+The board exists to reduce rework, clarify owners, and keep architecture choices connected to business priorities, not to add another meeting for its own sake.

 Common Mistakes